2026 PGA Championship odds, picks: Surprising predictions from golf model that's nailed 17 majors

 Major season got off to a thrilling start as Rory McIlroy defended his championship at Augusta to win his second straight Masters.
 Up next is the PGA Championship, which tees off on Thursday, May 14 from Aronimink Golf Club in Newtown Square, Pa.
 Scottie Scheffler, who finished second at both the Masters and this past week's RBC Heritage, is the defending PGA Championship winner after he prevailed by five strokes at Quail Hollow last year.

 The latest 2026 PGA Championship odds via FanDuel list Scheffler as the +350 favorite (risk $100 to win $350), with McIlroy (+650), Bryson DeChambeau (+1000) and Jon Rahm (+1400) among the other early 2026 PGA Championship contenders.
+With three wins on the season, Matt Fitzpatrick is at +2200 to collect his second major.
 Before locking in any 2026 PGA Championship picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.